Teeth Whitening Newtown, PA

 • Foods and Drinks: Tea, coffee, wine, sodas, berries, tomatoes, and other foods and drinks can stain teeth.
 This is because they contain chromogens.
 Chromogens are pigments that can stick to and stain the teeth.

 • Injury: Dental injuries can cause permanent discoloration.
 This is because a chip, crack, or fracture in the tooth enamel exposes the dark underlayer of the tooth.
-This underlayer called dentin is darker in appearance than the upper enamel layer.
+This underlayer, called dentin, is darker in appearance than the upper enamel layer.

 Professional Teeth Whitening Treatment

 In-office teeth whitening treatment is a quick and efficient way to brighten the smile in just one office visit.
-Patients who are attending special events such as birthdays, weddings, and graduations can receive immediate results.
+Patients attending special events such as birthdays, weddings, and graduations can receive immediate results.
 Teeth whitening is overseen by our dental professionals, who help minimize tooth sensitivity and use gum barriers to target the enamel.

 Treating Deep Tooth Stains